On the Gan-Gross-Prasad conjecture and its refinement for

-Lapid and Mao~\cite{LM} conjectured the Ichino-Ikeda type explicit formula for the Whittaker periods.
-See Conjecture~\ref{main conj} on page~\pageref{main conj} for the case we need in this paper.
-Under certain assumptions, the second author~\cite{Mo2} proved Conjecture~\ref{main conj} and then the refined Gan-Gross-Prasad conjecture for the Bessel period $B_{e,\psi,\Lambda}$ follows by the pull-back computation of the Whittaker periods of the theta lift of $\pi$ to $\mathbb{G}_n^-\left(\mA\right)$, as explained above.
+Lapid and Mao~\cite{LM} conjectured the Ichino--Ikeda-type explicit formula for the Whittaker periods.
+See Conjecture~\ref{main conj} in Section~\ref{LM-conjecture} for the case we need in this paper.
+Under certain assumptions, the second author proved Conjecture~\ref{main conj} in \cite{Mo2}.
+The refined Gan--Gross--Prasad conjecture for the Bessel period $B_{e,\psi,\Lambda}$ follows by combining it with the pull-back computation of the Whittaker periods of the theta lift of $\pi$ to $\mathbb{G}_n^-\left(\mA\right)$ as in \cite{FM2}.

-We have the following theorem. \begin{theorem} Let $(\pi, V_\pi)$ be an irreducible cuspidal tempered automorphic representation of $G(\mA)$ where $G \in \mathcal{G}_n$.
-Assume the following conditions: \begin{itemize} \item $F$ is totally real and $E$ is a totally imaginary quadratic extension of $F$, \item $\pi_v$ is a discrete series representation at every archimedean place $v$ of $F$, \item $\pi_v, \psi_v, \Lambda_v$ are unramified at a finite place $v$ when $v$ is split, \item a finite place $v$ is not split when $v$ divides $2$. \end{itemize} Then for any non-zero decomposable vector $\varphi = \otimes \varphi_v \in V_\pi$, we have
+Indeed we prove the following theorem. \begin{theorem} Let $(\pi, V_\pi)$ be an irreducible cuspidal tempered automorphic representation of $G(\mA)$ where $G \in \mathcal{G}_n$.
+Assume the following conditions: \begin{itemize} \item $F$ is totally real and $E$ is a totally imaginary quadratic extension of $F$, \item $\pi_v$ is a discrete series representation at every archimedean place $v$ of $F$, \item $\pi_v, \psi_v$ and $\Lambda_v$ are unramified at all finite split places. \item every finite place $v$ is not split when $v$ divides $2$. \end{itemize} Then for any non-zero decomposable vector $\varphi = \otimes \varphi_v \in V_\pi$, we have

 where $\Psi(\pi)$ denote the $A$-parameter of $\pi$ and $S(\Psi(\pi))$ its $S$-group.
 Here we use the notation